ibm-cloud-docs/power-iaas/faq.md

 In this example, the maximum pool capacity (8) is less than the total number of of VPs associated with the partitions in a SPP (4+2+4=10).
 Therefore, the pricing for OS licensing is distributed proportionately for all the VPs.
 * VM1 is charged with 3.2 times the AIX OS license cost.
 * VM2 is charged with 1.6 times the AIX OS license cost.
-* VM3 is charged with 3.2 times the AIX OS license cost.
+* VM3 is charged with 3.2 times the AIX OS license cost.-->

 ## How does my current environment compare to what's available through the {{site.data.keyword.powerSys_notm}}?